sergey-chechaev/jpdocx/README.md

-# docx_template_replace
+# Docx template replace
-Library for replase special words in microsoft word docx document.
+Library for replacing special words in Microsoft word docx document.
+Library get stdin JSON format with key and value and takes two args path to docx file and path to result docx file

 ## Installation